Open sidebar

 Flywheel Energy Storage Basics

-Flywheel energy storage (FES) is a technology that stores kinetic energy in the form of rotational motion.
+Flywheel energy storage (FES) is a technology that stores kinetic energy through rotational motion.
 The stored energy can be used to generate electricity when needed.
-Flywheels have been in use for centuries, but modern FES systems use advanced materials and design techniques to achieve higher efficiency, longer life, and lower maintenance costs.
-In this paper, we will discuss the basics of FES, its advantages and disadvantages, and its applications in various fields.
+Flywheels have been used for centuries, but modern FES systems use advanced materials and design techniques to achieve higher efficiency, longer life, and lower maintenance costs.
+This paper will discuss the basics of FES, its advantages and disadvantages, and its applications in various fields.

 KE = 1/2 * I * w^2